github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 1. `config.experimental.translation.tf` selects the module mode and builds `local.raw_translated_experimental`.
 A non-empty experimental lane map selects the nested `var.experimental` input for v2; otherwise the file projects flat module globals and stable `multi_runner_config` lanes into the same schema for v1.
 2. The same translation file then derives `local.translated_experimental_base`.
 It applies schema defaults and global/lane precedence, merges tags, resolves IAM ownership and paths, and normalizes observability, queues, and compute-provider values.
 Provider selection, plan-shaping validation, and the shared runner-binary syncer and discovery consume this fully resolved base.
 3. After runner-binary discovery, the translation file derives the final `local.translated_experimental`.
-It completes runner labels, GitHub enterprise and User-Agent settings, queue event mapping, Lambda artifact and principals, the pool Lambda wrapper, SSM KMS, and each enabled EC2 lane's `compute_provider.ec2.binaries_syncer.s3`.
-The remaining shared components, queues, and runner implementations consume this final canonical object.
+It completes runner labels, GitHub enterprise and User-Agent settings, webhook-lane queue event mapping, Lambda artifact and principals, the webhook pool Lambda wrapper, SSM KMS, and each enabled EC2 lane's `compute_provider.ec2.binaries_syncer.s3`.
+The remaining shared components, webhook-only queues, and runner implementations consume this final canonical object.

-Stable lanes remain on `module.runners["configuration"]`: `runners.tf` adapts each final canonical lane back to the existing `modules/runners` input contract, preserving Terraform addresses without maintaining a separate configuration source.
+Stable lanes remain on `module.runners["configuration"]`: `runners.tf` adapts each final canonical webhook lane back to the existing `modules/runners` input contract, preserving Terraform addresses without maintaining a separate configuration source.
 This is not the phase-2 implementation migration to `runner-stack`.
 For v2, `module.runner_stacks` directly iterates the gated final lane map.
-Its input arguments inline the environment tag and live GitHub App and build-queue references, expose `scale_up`, `scale_down`, and `pool` as the sibling aliases expected by runner-stack, and forward the remaining canonical lane objects.
+Its input arguments inline the environment tag and live GitHub App references, add a live build-queue reference only to `orchestration.webhook`, and forward the complete orchestration selector and typed `compute_provider` wrapper.
 Binary output enrichment and all other derived lane shaping are already complete in canonical translation.

 ## Phase 1 dispatch and compatibility